w3c/wai-develop-training/_accessibility-training/workshop-outline.md

 -   Overview of web accessibility, including what web accessibility is and why it's important
--   Videos showing people with disabilities using the Web
+-   Videos showing people with disabilities using the web
 -   Information about the ageing population and ageing-related impairments
 -   Relevant legislation or other policies applicable to participants'